The Number One Reason People Give Up On Their Dreams Boil Down To This

 We watch our peers climb steep metaphorical mountains of achievement, only to leave us behind in the valleys of struggle.
 These achievements are outstanding for marketing ourselves for future opportunities, but are they worth it?

-While competition is healthy in moderation, going overboard on achievement in every category creates undue hardships that sabotage meaningful progress.
-The endless quest of checking every box and closing every deficiency has us running around in an unsustainable manner.
+While competition is healthy in moderation, overreaching in every category creates undue hardships that sabotage meaningful progress.
+The endless quest to check every box and amend every deficiency has us running around a burning ship, which is unsustainable.

 Another type of cultural expectation blinds us to the mountains and valleys: